 Hence, during the 1950s, all the FCDA could do was tell Americans to “duck and cover” and issue specifications for the construction of do-it-yourself blast shelters.

 In FCDA publications, home shelter building was promoted as an opportunity for father-son bonding, while women of the household would keep the finished shelter clean and well-stocked.
 According to census data, few Americans built such shelters.

 In this regard, and not wanting to be seen as promoting a welfare state, the FCDA promoted survivalism as the American way.

 Era of megatonnage:

 In 1952, the advent of multimegaton hydrogen bombs meant there was virtually no defence against a nuclear blast, but only from its radioactive fallout.
-Fallout could be carried by weather patterns thousands of kilometres from ground zero.
+Fallout could be carried by weather patterns for thousands of kilometres from ground zero.
 Radioactivity could remain lethal for weeks or months.

-Hence, with the advent of ICBMs and ballistic missile submarines, the warning time for a nuclear attack dropped to around 15 minutes.
+With the advent of ICBMs and ballistic missile submarines, the warning time for a nuclear attack dropped to around 15 minutes.

 Fallout-protected buildings? – changes to civil defence during the Kennedy Administration: